YLEMLLC/blazeClothingStore-reactReduxFirebaseGrapQLHooks/README.md

 This huge project is a Web application for a clothing store.
 You can visit here to see the deployed version
                                                      "https://blaze-clothing.herokuapp.com/"
 or follow instruction to delpoy locally and see some awsome code!!
-This was created with React, Redux, and Graph QL, and then converted over to hooks and Redux saga while also using the context api.
-All datat from a local rest api was intergrated and into firebase harnising oAth google sign in.
+This was created with React, Redux, and Graph QL, and then converted over to hooks and Redux saga while also using the react context api.
+All data from a local rest api was memoized as much as possible using selectors and then eventually mirgrated into firebase/firestore harnising oAath google sign in, and email sign in.
+Testing has yet to begin will have update soon..
 Great code to look at and learn from...

 # Getting Started with Create React App